-Signing a commercial lease is one of the biggest steps in a business owner's entrepreneurial journey.
-Whether you need a retail space to serve as a storefront or you just want a permanent, professional location to conduct business, a real estate lease can make or break your company, so it's crucial to get it right the first time.
+The moment of signing a commercial lease is one of the biggest steps in a business owner’s entrepreneurial journey.
+Whether you need a retail space to serve as a storefront or you just want a permanent, professional location to conduct business, a real estate lease can make or break your company.
+It’s crucial to get it right the first time.

 “With a commercial property that will house your business assets and employees, there is a lot at stake,” said Robert Bressman, a director of the real estate practice at law firm Goulston & Storrs.
 “Leases are long term, with more variables and more complexity.
 A lease is a liability but can also be an asset.”

-Keeping in mind that you should seek professional advice before you commit to a lease, here are a few of the major components to look for:
+Keeping in mind that you should seek professional advice before committing to a lease, here are a few of the major components to look for: